Discrete automorphism groups of convex cones of finite type: Pairs of Polyhedral Type

-\begin{corollary} The group $\G$ is \emph{of type VFL of dimension} $\le \dim V-1$ (which means that that there exists a subgroup $\G'\subset \G$ of finite index such that the trivial $\G'$-module $\ZZ$ admits a resolution of length $\le \dim V-1$ by free finite rank $\ZZ[\G']$-modules). \end{corollary} \begin{proof} Let (for the moment) $\G'$ be the kernel of the representation of $\G$ on $L/3L$.
-According to well-known theorem of Serre, $\G'$ is torsion free.
-So $\G'$ acts freely on $P(C)$ and hence also on $S_\Sigma$.
+\begin{corollary} The group $\G$ is \emph{of type VFL of dimension} $\le \dim V-1$. \end{corollary} \begin{proof} Denote by $\G'$ the kernel of the representation of $\G$ on $L/3L$.
+A well-known theorem of Serre asserts that $\G'$ is torsion free.
+So $\G'$ acts freely on $P(C)$ and hence also on $P| \Sigma'_f|$.
 Upon replacing $\G'$ by a smaller subgroup (still of finite index in $\G$) we may assume that the $\G'$-stabilizer of any $\sigma\in\Sigma$ which meets $C$ is trivial.
-The result is that the cells of $S_\Sigma$ have the same property.
+The result is that the cells of $P| \Sigma'_f|$ have the same property.
 The associated chain complex therefore provides a resolution of of length $\le \dim V-1$ of the trivial $\G'$-module $\ZZ$ by free finite rank $\ZZ[\G']$-modules. \end{proof}

-This implies among other things that the cohomology of $\G$ with values in a finite dimensional $\QQ$-vector space that is also a representation of $\G$ is finite dimensional.
+\begin{question} Corollary \ref{cor:vfl} implies among other things that the cohomology of $\G$ with values in a finite dimensional $\QQ$-vector space that is also a representation of $\G$ is finite dimensional.
 A case of particular interest is $H^1(\G, V)$ (which has a $\QQ$-structure for which $H^1(\G, V)(\QQ)=H^1(\G, V(\QQ))$).
 Any $c\in H^1(\G, V)$ is representable by a cocycle, i.e., a map $\g\in\G\mapsto c_\g\in V$ satisfying $c_{\g_1\g_2}=c_{\g_1} +\g_1(c_{\g_2})$.
 This defines an action of $\G$ on a copy $V_c$ of $V$ by affine-linear transformations defined by the rule $\g_c(v):= c_\g +\g (v)$ (so its linear part is the given action).
 The $\G$-action on $V_c$ has fixed point if and only if the class $c$ is zero.
 We can make it depend linearly on $c$ by choosing representative cocyles for a basis of $H^1(\G, V)$ and then extending linearly the resulting actions.
 This yields an exact sequence of $\G$-representations

 where $\G$ acts of course trivially on $H^1(\G, V)$.
-It is universal for that property (in a sense we don't bother to make precise).
-Let us be careful to choose the basis in $H^1(\G, V)(\QQ)$ and the representative cocycles take their values in $V(\QQ)$.
-Then $\tilde V$ acquires a $\QQ$-structure preserved by $\G$.
-We can even do better and take the basis in the image of $H^1(\G, L)\to H^1(G,V)$ and let the representative cocycles take their values in $L$.
-This defines a lattice $\tilde L$ in $\tilde V(\QQ)$ preserved by $\G$.
+It is universal for that property in a sense we don't bother to make precise.
+If we choose the basis in $H^1(\G, V)(\QQ)$ and let the representative cocycles take their values in $V(\QQ)$, then $\tilde V$ acquires a $\QQ$-structure preserved by $\G$.
+We can even do better and take the basis in the image of $H^1(\G, L)\to H^1(G,V)$, let the representative cocycles take their values in $L$ and get a lattice $\tilde L$ in $\tilde V(\QQ)$ preserved by $\G$.